ZsZs/sailrc/libs/boat-class/domain/README.md

-# boat-domain
+# boat-class-domain

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test boat-domain` to execute the unit tests.
+Run `nx test boat-class-domain` to execute the unit tests.